taspips/pneumonia-classification-web-app/README.md

 ### This application is a **Chest X-Ray Image Classifier** that takes the pictures and returns **Normal** for humans without pneumonia and **Pneumonia** for those that are with pneumonia.

+#### For reference: This branch has been forked from [Streamlit existing CNN Pneumonia Classifier](https://github.com/computervisioneng/pneumonia-classification-web-app-python-streamlit) and the python notebook and code was referred from this kaggle code [Code](https://www.kaggle.com/code/amyjang/tensorflow-pneumonia-classification-on-x-rays)

 The dataset was taken in the link: [Labeled Optical Coherence Tomography (OCT) and Chest X-Ray Images for Classification](https://data.mendeley.com/datasets/rscbjbr9sj/2).

 We are using an existing Streamlit App that is using a Neural Network.